 My dear beloved Leyte, it breaks my heart to see you so devastated this way.
 I still can’t stomach taking pictures until now.

 The evacuation on that fateful morning when the angry winds of Yolanda started blowing as mightily as she could was in itself a heart-pounding real-life drama.
 We yelled, we cried, we ran for our lives, my mother repeatedly telling us not to let go of my 5-month old niece no matter what.
 I thought that surviving supertyphoon Yolanda was enough.
 But I should have known better, dealing with its aftermath is another story of survival.
 Seeing wounded and dead people just about anywhere is heart-wrenching.
 The relief goods came 4 or 5 days after the typhoon, I thought we were already abandoned by our government.
 We were isolated for there is still no electricity (I’m typing this into my mobile phone now) nor any means of communication.
-It is a relief that Tacloban has already cellphone signal now.
+It is a relief that Tacloban’s cellphone signal, though weak, has already been restored now.

 I still feel blessed that my family is intact despite the wrecked house.
 Little by little we’ve repaired it.
 Most have totally lost their homes and their families.
 I have already met some of my officemates and their survival stories are even more heartbreaking than mine.
 I wanna cry.
 I hate to think what might have happened to many of my friends in Tacloban and in other parts of Eastern Visayas.
 I hope they’re safe now.

 But then, the outpour of help is overwhelming The roar of helicopters is a sign of hope.
 The sight of military men makes us feel secured from the looters and other threats of crimes.
 I just hope that the government officials who are delaying the distribution of relief goods will be enlightened.